#Elementor decided to inject my feed with their ads.

 Premature positioning without translatable proof crashes your credibility.

-The job of a value proposition is to gravitate your prospects towards your business.
+The job of a value proposition is to gravitate your prospects toward saying yes to you.

-That is why your value proposition should never depend on adjectives to define it.
+Therefore, your value propositions should never depend on adjectives to define them.

-Adjectives can never communicate the real value your business offers.
-Behead the adjectives out of your value prop so that you can focus on bringing the outcomes to the forefront.
+Adjectives can never communicate the real value of your business offers.
+Behead the adjectives out of your value prop and focus on bringing the outcomes to the forefront.

-Especially, if you’re in a SaaS market – you know how crowded this industry is.
-So describing your brand as unique in 2020 is definitely not a good idea.
+Especially, if you’re in the SaaS market – you know how crowded this industry is.
+So describing your brand as unique is not a good idea at all.

 My first thought goes – how do you make your results colorful?
 Colorful pie chart?
 Colored graphs?
 Rainbow data?

-I feel confused and I start wondering about what the product actually is.
+I feel confused and I start wondering what the product actually is.

 Unfortunately, it’s a web development company.

-So saying “Need more data” in one of the headings is
+So saying “Need more data” is not only useless but also intimidating.

 And having data is not a benefit.
 It’s actually a liability to deal with if you don’t know how to tackle the data overflow problem every company faces today.